kubbentio/KubbentWallet/README.md

 ## Translation

-You can contribute to the project by translating the app via [Transifex](https://www.transifex.com/blixt-wallet/blixt-wallet).
+You can contribute to the project by translating the app via [Transifex](https://www.transifex.com/kubbent-wallet/kubbent-wallet).

 ## Build Steps

-Blixt targets three platforms right now: Web, Android and iOS.
+Kubbent targets three platforms right now: Web, Android and iOS.

 The web target is only used for prototyping and is not a real wallet.

 ### Web

 The easiest way get started is to build the web version, because you only need NodeJS and Yarn installed.
-For the other targets you need to install their respective toolchains and also [golang](https://golang.org) &amp; [gomobile](https://pkg.go.dev/golang.org/x/mobile#section-readme) in order to build lnd for Blixt.
+For the other targets you need to install their respective toolchains and also [golang](https://golang.org) &amp; [gomobile](https://pkg.go.dev/golang.org/x/mobile#section-readme) in order to build lnd for Kubbent.

 The web version is not used as a real wallet and is only for fast prototyping.
 It's useful if you want to make design and GUI changes.